programmfabrik/apitest/README.md

         // How the endpoint should be accessed.
 The api documentations tells your which methods are possible for an endpoint.
 All HTTP methods are possible.
         "method": "GET",

+        // If set to true, don't follow redirects.
+        "no_redirect": false,

         // Parameters that will be added to the url. e.g. http:// 5.testing.pf-berlin.de/api/v1/session?token=testtoken&number=2 would be defined as follows
         "query_params": {
             "number": 2,